Category Archives: Mecklenburg-Schwerin Royals

 In 1909, following several deaths within the Imperial Family including Vladimir’s, Kirill was third in line to the Russian throne after Nicholas II’s hemophiliac son Alexei and Nicholas’ younger brother Michael.
 Nicholas II relented and allowed Kirill to return to Russia, restoring his Imperial titles, his military positions, and his funding.
 Maria Pavlovna finally decided to convert to Russian Orthodoxy to help Kirill’s possibility of inheriting the throne.

-Maria Pavlovna was proud to have given birth to strong sons who were potential heirs to the throne while Empress Alexandra, her niece by marriage, had four daughters before giving birth to a son with hemophilia, a hereditary disease transmitted by the Empress.
+Maria Pavlovna was proud to have given birth to strong sons who were potential heirs to the throne, while Empress Alexandra, her niece by marriage, had four daughters before giving birth to a son with hemophilia, a hereditary disease transmitted by the Empress.
 Maria Pavlovna was the oldest of the Grand Duchesses and formed an alternative court during the last years of Nicholas II’s reign.
 Together with her sons, Maria Pavlovna planned a coup against Nicholas II during the winter of 1916-1917, which would force his abdication.
 However, Maria and her sons found no allies to support their coup.

-After the abdication of Nicholas II in March 1917 and the advent of the Russian Revolution, Maria Pavlovna still hoped that her own eldest son Kirill would one day be Emperor of All Russia.
+After the abdication of Nicholas II in March 1917 and the advent of the Russian Revolution, Maria Pavlovna still hoped that her eldest son Kirill would one day be Emperor of All Russia.
 When other Romanovs were leaving Russia, including her son Kirill and his family, Maria spent 1917-1918 with her son Boris, her son Andrei, his lover Matilde Kschessinskaya, and her son Vladimir in the war-torn Caucasus.
 With the advance of the Bolsheviks, they fled to Anapa, Russia on the Black Sea, where they spent another fourteen months.
 However, Boris decided to leave Russia once he reached Anapa.

-Grand Duchess Maria Pavlovna was buried in Chapel of St. Vladimir and St. Mary Magdalene in Contrexéville, France which she had built in 1909.
+Grand Duchess Maria Pavlovna was buried in the Chapel of St. Vladimir and St. Mary Magdalene in Contrexéville, France which she had built in 1909.
 Her son Andrei and his wife were also buried there.

 Chapel of St. Vladimir and St. Mary Magdalene, burial place of Grand Duchess Maria Pavlovna; Photo Credit – Par Yorick Petey — Travail personnel, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=876364